 5.4.1.3 Channel raster entries for each operating band

-The RF channel positions on the channel raster in each A-IOT operating band are given through the applicable NR-ARFCN in table 5.4.1.3-1, using the channel raster to resource element mapping in clause 5.4.1.2.
+The RF channel positions on the channel raster in each A-IoT operating band are given through the applicable NR-ARFCN in table 5.4.1.3-1, using the channel raster to resource element mapping in clause 5.4.1.2.

 Channel raster is defined with ΔFRaster = 2 × ΔFGlobal.
 In this case every 2th NR-ARFCN within the operating band are applicable for the channel raster within the operating band and the step size for the channel raster in Table 5.4.1.3-1 is given as <2>.